Minnesota Affordable Care Act Guide

 - Making Health Insurance more affordable

-When can I apply for Affordable Care Act Minnesota?
+When can I apply for the Affordable Care Act in Minnesota?

-If you qualify for Minnesota Medicaid health insurance, then you can sign-up Medicaid anytime of the year.
+If you qualify for Minnesota Medicaid health insurance, then you can sign-up for Medicaid any time of the year.

-The MN Affordable Care Act Open Enrollment is only open for three months.
-There are many Important dates around the end of the year for Minnesota Affordable Care Act:
+The MN Affordable Care Act Open Enrollment is only open for 6 weeks around November and December.
+There are two important dates for the Minnesota Affordable Care Act:

-How do I apply for Affordable Care Act Minnesota (MN ACA)?
+How do I apply for the Affordable Care Act Minnesota (MN ACA)?

 Minnesota Affordable Care Act Health Insurance Marketplace is run by the State of Minnesota.
 Click on MN Sure to access Minnesota Affordable Care Act Marketplace.
 You can preview the different insurance plans and see participating doctors before selecting the final health insurance plan.